anexia-it/terraform-provider-anxcloud/docs/resources/kubernetes_cluster.md

 ### Optional

+- `enable_autoscaling` (Boolean) Enable autoscaling for this cluster.
+Defaults to false if unset.

+-> You will need to explicitly configure your node pools for autoscaling.
+Please check the provided [autoscaling documentation](https://engine.anexia-it.com/docs/en/module/kubernetes/user-guide/autoscaling) for details.
 - `enable_lbaas` (Boolean) If enabled, Service VMs are set up as LBaaS hosts enabling K8s services of type LoadBalancer.
 - `enable_nat_gateways` (Boolean) If enabled, Service VMs are configured as NAT gateways connecting the internal cluster network to the internet.
 - `external_ipv4_prefix` (String) External IPv4 prefix.